extrabacon/google-oauth-jwt/README.md

 ## Changelog

+* 0.0.6: fixed request function call when using a URI string without options
 * 0.0.5: token now passed using Authorization header (thank you jpd236)
 * 0.0.4: fixed pending callbacks accumulating indefinitely in TokenCache
 * 0.0.3: introduction of TokenCache